bojinda/daily-wakeup-song/README.md

 409 = seed source

 If you export a different workflow, these node IDs may need to be updated in app.py.

-Privacy and Safety

-Do not commit your real .env file.

-The .env.example file should contain placeholders only.

-Generated MP3s, archives, local cache files, and backup files should also be excluded from Git.